habnabit/vcversioner/README.rst

 ===========

-`Elevator pitch`_: you can write a ``setup.py`` with no version information specified, and vcversioner will find a recent, properly-formatted git tag and extract a version from it.
+`Elevator pitch`_: you can write a ``setup.py`` with no version information specified, and vcversioner will find a recent, properly-formatted VCS tag and extract a version from it.

 It's much more convenient to be able to use your version control system's